Axiver/reddits-nightmare/README.md

 ##### Manual

-Setting up manually is highly disencouraged as human error will likely occur.
+Setting up manually is highly discouraged as human error will likely occur.
 But maybe you're adventurous.
 Head on over to the [manual installation guide](https://github.com/Garlicvideos/reddits-nightmare/wiki/Manual-Installation) for instructions on how to setup this bot by yourself, without the help of modern technology.

 #### Modification of files